s-shanky-k/ATM-Banking-System/README.md

 # ATM-Machine

-This project is a simulation of an ATM banking system.
+This project is a simulation of an ATM banking system implemented in Java.

-The project is implemented in Java.
-Front end is implemented using AWT.
-Data is fetched from the database using JDBC.
+Front end is implemented using AWT and Swing.
+Data is fetched from the oracle database using JDBC.

 ## Functionality
 ➢ The system has a verification process for which the clients are required to login with their ATM card number and a pin.

 ➢ Authorization to the account is not provided with an invalid pin or an invalid card number.

-➢ Once the user is logged in, the user is provided with various banking services like Cash Withdrawal, Deposit Cash, Check their account balance and Transfer Funds to other accounts.
+➢ Once the user is logged in, the user is provided with various banking services like **Cash Withdrawal, Deposit Cash, Balance Inquiry, Transferring Funds and View Transfer History**.

 ➢ The Withdraw Cash feature enables the client to withdraw cash from their bank account.